How to Make Chicken Fried Steak

 Now let’s get a head start on supper!

-To make this recipe you’ll need: Milk, flour, salt and pepper.
+To make this Chicken Fried Steak recipe you’ll need:

 You’re also going to need some cubed steak.
 This package has two pieces in it.

-Now, normally I would take those two pieces of meat and cut them in half to make four pieces of meat, but I’m leaving them intact for this tutorial so I have nice big pieces to photograph on the plate for y’all.
+You could take those two pieces of meat and cut them in half to make four pieces of meat, but here I am keeping them as two.

 See, the trick to getting a nice thick breading is to double dip.
 That first dip is basically creating a “glue” for the second coating to stick to.